- How much do you charge?

 >> Return to top

-There are no such designations as Certified and Licensed in Ontario.
-They sound good, but the inspectors who use these titles are usually not members of any association and, consequently, you cannot verify their credentials.
+There are currently no such designations as Certified and Licensed in Ontario.
+They sound good, but inspectors who use these titles are usually not members of any association and, consequently, you cannot verify their credentials.

 RHI stands for Registered Home Inspector.
 This is the highest level of accreditation with the Ontario Association of Home Inspectors (OAHI).
-Inspectors must perform a predetermined number of paid inspections, usually a minimum of 200 in their first year, along with all the educational requirements before being considered for the RHI designation.
+Inspectors must perform a predetermined number of paid inspections, usually 200 in their first year, along with all the educational requirements before being considered for the RHI designation.
 As with all associations, inspectors must also complete annual educational updates to maintain their designation.

 >> Return to top